dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nothing great was ever achieved without enthusiasm.
+  Man, alone, has the power to transform his thoughts into physical reality; man, alone, can dream and make his dreams come true.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1584 days)
+## 🌟 Experiences (1585 days)

 ### 🧮 Programming languages